Imperial-College-Data-Science-Society/Lecture-3-Linear-Models/README.md

 ## Overview

-The aim of this workshop is to introduce you to **Data Science** and especially **Linear Models**.
+The aim of this workshop is to introduce you to Data Science and especially **Linear Models**.
-We will answer questions, such as "_what is a model?_" and "_why linear in particular_".
+We will answer questions, such as "what is a model?" and "why linear in particular".
-Then, we will go through some applications, starting with a _Simple Beta Hedging_ algorithm, usually used in Finance.
+Then, we will go through some applications, starting with a Simple Beta Hedging algorithm, usually used in Finance.
 Finally, we will get our hands dirty with implementing this algorithm in vanilla `Python` and then using off-shelf Machine Learning frameworks, such as `scikit-learn` and `TensorFlow`.

 ## Agenda